singhsupriya2819/VMware-Horizon-Cloud-Service-on-Microsoft-Azure/Exercise1.md

 For more information, see _VMware Horizon Cloud Service on Microsoft Azure Administration Guide_(```https://docs.vmware.com/en/VMware-Horizon-Cloud-Service/index.html```), and search the guide for **Managing VM Types and Sizes for Farms and Assignments**.

 After you finish creating and defining the subset of VM types and sizes that you want, you are ready to proceed to create a new image in the next exercise.

+Click on the **Next** button from lower right corner of the guide to move on the next page.